Really listening

 What your body’s telling you

-We’re often so caught up in our heads that we miss what the body’s trying to say.
-But it’s always saying something — through breath, posture, even restless hands — and it always tells the truth.
+We’re often so caught up in our heads that we miss what our body’s trying to say.

 These messages matter.
 Let’s pay attention to them too.